Conduct of employment regulations: a guide to opting in or out

 But, as highlighted earlier, genuine contractors are not controlled by their client, and so technically the regulations do not apply anyway.

-The Department of Business, Innovation and Skills conducted a consultation about the regulations in 2009, and as a result a number of changes are currently planned to come into force in October 2010.
+The Department of Business, Innovation and Skills conducted a consultation about the regulations in 2009, and as a result a number of changes were planned to come into force in October 2010.

-The opt out for limited company contractors will remain unchanged.
-Online recruiters and job boards will no longer be required to complete candidate suitability checks when placing contractors leaving the sector in a permanent role, although they will have to continue to check contractors moving on to a new contract.
+The opt out for limited company contractors remains unchanged.
+Online recruiters and job boards are no longer required to complete candidate suitability checks when placing contractors leaving the sector in a permanent role, although they have to continue to check contractors moving on to a new contract.

 Ultimately, genuine contractors in business on their own right should treat any agency agreements and contracts as business deals and ensure that they negotiate a deal that is in their favour.